Can I Change My Realtor After Signing a Contract?

 The final factor that determines whether you can change real estate agents is where you are in the home sale or purchase process.
 If you are a seller, it is much harder to switch agents if you already have a buyer under contract.
 Even if you find a new Realtor, your current agent will still earn a commission on the sale because they found a buyer for you.
 At this point, it usually isn’t worth the effort to find a new agent and most Realtors won’t work for free.

 However, if you cannot work with your current agent any longer, consider working directly with the real estate broker or a partner within their team.
 This way your main point of contact will be someone else within the agency but you won’t break your agreement.
+In some cases, you may also be able to switch to a different agent within the same office if you cannot break your agreement, allowing you to continue your transaction without changing brokerages.

 What is a safety protection clause and why is it important?